 You’ve seen one Mitzvah montage, you’ve seen ’em all, right?
 NO WAY, say the pros.
-We asked three professional video montage producers to share how your kid’s vid can stand out and preview some of their coming attractions.
+We asked three professional video montage producers to share how your kid’s vid can stand out.

 Pam Vexler, Spotlight Productions